craddm/craddm.github.io_old/_posts/2017-04-19-Python-Pre-processing.md

 <img src="/figure/source/2017-04-19-Python-Pre-processing/plot_topgraphy-1.png" title="ERPs and a topography at 172 ms after stimulus onset" alt="ERPs and a topography at 172 ms after stimulus onset" style="display: block; margin: auto;" />

 Of course, why do this?
 Personally, I'm still just getting to grips with Python and MNE, and some of the analyses I want to do aren't so easy to do in Python (at least not for me, not yet).
-This is much a demonstration of the fact that you are not tied to using one language.
+This is as much a demonstration of the fact that you are not tied to using one language as anything else.
 You can use multiple languages in combination when you need to, even simultaneously.
 You can also call R code from Python using, for example, [RPy2](http://blog.yhat.com/posts/rpy2-combing-the-power-of-r-and-python.html)

 Another alternative to running Python in code chunks, as done here, is to use the recently released [reticulate](https://rdrr.io/cran/reticulate/man/reticulate.html) package for R, which allows you to run Python code directly within R. So you'd be able to cut out the middleman and not write to disk, as I had to above.